camaraproject/DeviceLocation/documentation/MeetingMinutes/CAMARA Device Location - 2023-12-05.md

 * [Issue #85](https://github.com/camaraproject/DeviceLocation/issues/85)
   - TEF provided a doc with a proposal and use cases for the implementation of 'Partial' and matchRate
   - During previous meeting we agreed to use the formula defined in the Word document.
+  - Descriptions regarding partials and matchRate has been added in location-verification yaml
+  - As requested by Joachim, issue will remain open until TEF uploads the document with more detail or the information is added to an API_documentation file to keep in the repo for future references.

 ### Cleaning - issues closed
 * [Does DeviceLocation itself really need to define all ways to identify a User equipment identifier](https://github.com/camaraproject/DeviceLocation/issues/51) - Tackled with https://github.com/camaraproject/DeviceLocation/issues/117

 * [Include locationType as a request parameter](https://github.com/camaraproject/DeviceLocation/issues/43) - Request for  Office/work location (most latched site/location in the day time) & Home location (most latched site/location in the night time).
 Managed in separate API request.
+  - Issue closed - Tackled with https://github.com/camaraproject/WorkingGroups/issues/336

   [Accuracy Levels for Device Location APIs](https://github.com/camaraproject/DeviceLocation/issues/78) - nu update since July 31st José request for clarification to the issuer.
+    - Issue closed as there have been no updates in 3 months

 #### Administrative Code Area

 * New [Issue #83](https://github.com/camaraproject/DeviceLocation/issues/83), with formal requirements from GSMA Product track
   - New [document uploaded by TEF](https://github.com/camaraproject/DeviceLocation/files/12856149/AdminCode.Proposal.-.Draft_20230926.docx) with a proposal
 * [action] Review this document.
-    - Not progress but during last call we agreed that this feature is not top priority right now but will be discused next year.
+    - Not progress but during last call we agreed that this feature is not top priority right now but will be discussed next year.